We extend warm greetings to those who are new to the Guild, and gratitude

 Francis, the actor and visual artist whose caricatures are among the

-highlights of a venue that is now a shrine to the Gielgud legacy.
+highlights of a beautiful venue that is now a shrine to the Gielgud legacy.

 Fifteen years previously, on April 19, 2004, the Guild had joined the RSC